 A deliciously refreshing French style patisserie tart with a sweet shortcrust, cream filling topped with fresh fruit and glazed for added effect.
 Delicious!

-Assemble the tart by first filling crust with vanilla cream, then arrange fruit in an artful way on top of the cream.
+Assemble the tart by first filling the crust with vanilla cream, then arrange fruit in an artful way on top of the cream.
 Brush with glaze.
-Tip: I like to put the cream into the crust then chill it in the refrigerator until it is firm and set.
+Tip: I like to put the cream into the crust then chill it in the refrigerator for 30-45 minutes until it is firm and set.
 Once it is set then I arrange the fruit and brush on the glaze.

 Here are some tips and tricks that I have found helpful in making a great fruit tart.
 When I have combined the ingredients for the short crust I drop the crumbly meal right into the 10 inch tart pan and level it out with a chop stick or popsicle stick.
 This gives me an even layer across the bottom and lets me build up the sides thicker.
 It reminds me of playing in a sandbox, or watching workers who are leveling fresh concrete with a long board.
 Anyhow, I draw the stick across the bottom and deposit the extra meal around the sides.
 I then take a flat bottomed water glass and gently tamp down the crust to pack it tight, and I usually work the edges with my fingers.
 Be sure to pack it tight so it is not crumbly after baking.

 The next tip is for the cream filling to have a really smooth consistency.
 Be sure you let the cream cheese and sour cream come to room temperature before blending together.